Makelonn/makelonn/README.md

 ## ⚙ What tools and languages do I use ?

-I use C, Python, and R depending on what I want to do.
+I mainly use C, Python, and R depending on what I want to do.

 <!--